Skip to Content

 All of the scams and dangers I wrote about in this article exist but the likelihood of you running into them is slim.
 Remember that Tijuana is a dangerous city but the risk can be greatly reduced by knowing what to expect and taking the small precautions outlined in this guide.

 Have you experienced any crime or scams in Tijuana?
+Is Tijuana Safe?
 Share your story in the comments below!

 More Tijuana Guides from Where The Road Forks